For information on exhibition and sponsorship opportunities at the convention, contact Sharon Cordesse at firstname.lastname@example.org

 Stream-processing is an under-utilized model that enables real-time data processing.
 Kafka is LinkedIn’s open source framework that enables map/reduce like processing without the high-latency turnaround of Hadoop jobs.

 Finally live serving and data deployment are the last mile of analytical data processing—getting terrabytes of data delivered and available for serving with low latency is what actually gets your data in front of your users.

 The focus of this talk will be to tell the story of how we began to understand these problems, the pitfalls along the way, and how products on our site take advantage of this ecosystem.

-He has spent equal time working on innovative data products such as predicting professional relationships (“People You May Know”), collaborative filtering, and other data-intensive products.
+He has spent equal time working on innovative data products such as predicting professional relationships (“People You May Know”), collaborative filtering, and other data-driven products.

 Comments on this page are now closed.